The Finger Lakes region is the East Coast’s best-kept secret. Find here the top things to do in the Finger Lakes.

 You should spend at least three days in Finger Lakes to really enjoy everything the region has to offer.

-The Finger Lakes is made up of several historic towns, parks and lakes — each of which offer their own sights and attractions.
+The Finger Lakes comprises several historic towns, parks, and lakes, each offering its own sights and attractions.
 If you have the time, you could fill an entire week with Finger Lakes activities.

 Otherwise, a long weekend is a perfect amount of time to enjoy the area.